 But, the bottom line is that you can fire your personal injury lawyer.
 Also, if your lawyer is not doing a good job, then usually firing him or her is worth the potential cost.
 However, there are instances when firing him or her is not worth the cost.

 If you fire your personal injury lawyer without good cause, then he or she will be entitled to place a lien on your case settlement proceeds for the reasonable value of the work performed, up to the amount of the fee he could have collected under the contract.
 That might sound scary.
 But the definition leaves a lot of wiggle room, and ways to help you avoid paying your former lawyer very much money.
+We generally only accept cases when a client wants to fire their lawyer when we think we can negotiate the lien to a negligible amount or zero.

 (Exception: you may fire your lawyer for any reason, with or without good cause, during the first three days after signing the contract, and would owe nothing other than any costs the lawyer advanced for you.)